 “Good morning, Laetitia,” Rachel said to the cat, who was sitting on the returned books pile.

 “Her name’s Miss Bronte,” the librarian said.
-Rachel didn’t like this one as much – she was young and pretty and sniffy, like she didn’t think libraries were a place for aspiring Ghost Hunters.
+Rachel didn’t like this one as much as Angus.
+She was young and pretty and sniffy, like she didn’t think libraries were a place for aspiring Ghost Hunters.

 “It’s not,” Rachel said.
 “She told me it’s Laetitia.
 It’s really rude to keep calling her by the wrong name.”